-- [15] The Complainant advised that the Respondent's building work was undertaken between 25 January 2022 and 2 November 2023.
-The Podular Homes company, which was the main contractor, subsequently went into liquidation, and the project was then completed by [OMITTED]. - [16] In this instance, the Board finds that completion of the Respondent's work occurred by 2 November 2023, when his involvement in the project ceased.
+- [14] The Complainant advised that the Respondent's building work was undertaken between 2020 and 17 September 2022.
+The Respondent stated that the contract was terminated with the main contractor on around 17 September 2022, which is consistent with the complaint.
+The Respondent also confirmed that he passed the cladding inspection on 12 September 2022, shortly before the contract termination. - [15] In this instance, the Board finds that completion of the Respondent's work occurred in September 2022, when the contract was terminated and the Respondent's involvement in the project ceased.

-Has the Respondent provided a record of work
+Has the Respondent provided a Record of Work